junxit/us-congress-bills-115/bill.md

 - **(g)** *No appropriated funds* No additional funds are authorized to be appropriated to carry out this Act.
 Expenses of the Advisory Committee shall be paid with funds otherwise appropriated to Departmental Management within the Department of Labor.
 - **(h)** *Ex officio* Three nonvoting representatives from agencies within the Department of Health and Human Services whose responsibilities include opioid prescribing guidelines, workplace safety, and monitoring of substance abuse and prevention programs shall be appointed by the Secretary of Labor and designated as ex officio members.
 - **(i)** *Agenda* The Secretary of Labor or a representative of the Secretary shall consult with the Chair in establishing the agenda for Committee meetings.
-- **(j)** *Termination* The Advisory Committee established under this Act shall terminate three years after the date of enactment of this Act.
+- **(j)** *Termination* The Advisory Committee established under this Act shall terminate 3 years after the date of enactment of this Act.